-USS MAHLON S. TISDALE was the 19th OLIVER HAZARD PERRY class guided missile frigate and was homeported in San Diego, Calif.
+USS MAHLON S. TISDALE was the 19th OLIVER HAZARD PERRY class guided missile frigate and was last homeported in San Diego, Calif.
+After decommissioning the frigate was given to the Turkish Navy on April 5, 1999, where she was recommissioned as G÷KCEADA.

 USS MAHLON S. TISDALE was the first ship in the Navy named after Vice Admiral Mahlon S. Tisdale who earned two Navy Crosses along with the Legion of Merit and Distinguished Service Medal for service in both World Wars.